Tremors and horocycle dynamics on the moduli space of translation surfaces: Non-integer Hausdorff dimension

 Since we want to compare curves in different surfaces it is easiest to work in the space of marked surfaces $\til\MM$.
 We identify the space of transverse measures with a subset of $H^1(S,\Sigma;\R)$.
 It helps understand the geometry of the situation to think about Schwartzman asymptotic cycles.
 These naturally lie in $H_1(S \sm \Sigma;\R)$ since infinite horizontal trajectories avoid singular points.
 There is a natural identification of $H_1(S-\Sigma;\R)$ with $H^1(S,\Sigma;\R)$ given by Poincar\'e duality.
 The space $H^1(S,\Sigma;\R)$ is the natural setting for the space of transverse measures where we can identify this space with $H^1(S,\Sigma;\R_x)\subset H^1(S,\Sigma;\R^2)$.
 We can take the curves $\Gamma_{t,i}$ to lie in $H_1(S,\Sigma;\Z)$.
 There is a Kronecker dual pairing between $H_1(S,\Sigma;\R)$ and $H^1(S,\Sigma;\Z)$.
 This pairing associates with each curve in $\Gamma_{t,i}$ a linear functional on $H^1(S,\Sigma;\R)$.
 We will construct the curves $\Gamma_{t,i}$ so that each transverse measure lies on one particular side of these each hyperplane corresponding to the kernel of the linear functional.

 }

 \combarak{Changes in the definition of transverse systems and the related structures.} Let $\til q \in \HHm$ and let $M_q$ be the underlying translation surface.
-A {\em transverse system} on $M_q$ is a finite collection of disjoint arcs of finite length which are transverse to the horizontal foliation on $M_q$, do not contains points of $\Sigma$, and intersect every horizontal leaf.
+A {\em transverse system} on $M_q$ is a finite collection of disjoint arcs of finite length which are transverse to the horizontal foliation on $M_q$, do not contain points of $\Sigma$, and intersect every horizontal leaf (see \cite[Fig. 2.1]{mahler}).
 The arcs may contain points of $\Sigma$ in their closure.
-For example, if the horizontal foliation on $M_q$ is minimal then $\sigma$ could be any short vertical arc not passing through singularities, and if $M_q$ is aperiodic and $\vre$ is an arbitrary positive number, $\sigma$ could be the union of downward pointing vertical prongs of length $\vre$ starting at all singular points (and where the singular points at their extremities are not considered a part of the prong).
+For example, if the horizontal foliation on $M_q$ is minimal then $\sigma$ could be any short vertical arc not passing through singularities, and if $M_q$ is aperiodic and $\vre$ is an arbitrary positive number, $\sigma$ could be the union of vertical arcs of length $\vre$ intersecting the horizontal saddle connections, along with downward pointing vertical prongs of length $\vre$ starting at all singular points (and where the singular points at their extremities are not considered a part of the prong).

 We now define some structures associated with a transverse system.
 We mark one point on each connected component of $\sigma$.
 A {\em $\sigma$-almost horizontal segment} is a continuous oriented path $\ell$ from $\sigma$ to $\sigma$, which starts and ends at marked points, is a concatenation of an edge along $\sigma$, a piece of a horizontal leaf in $M_q \sm \Sigma_q$ which does not intersect $\sigma$ in its interior, and another edge along $\sigma$.
 The orientation of a $\sigma$-almost horizontal segment is the one given by rightward motion along horizontal leaves.
 Two $\sigma$-almost horizontal segments are said to be {\em isotopy equivalent} if they are homotopic with fixed endpoints, and where the homotopy is through $\sigma$-almost horizontal segments.
 Up to isotopy equivalence there are only finitely many $\sigma$-almost horizontal segments.
 A {\em $\sigma$-almost horizontal loop} is a continuous oriented loop which is a concatenation of $\sigma$-almost horizontal segments, where the orientation of the loop is consistent with the orientation of each of the segments.
 We say that a $\sigma$-almost horizontal loop is {\em reduced} if it intersects each connected component of $\sigma$ at most once.
 With each $\sigma$-almost horizontal loop $\gamma$ we associate a cohomology class $\beta_\gamma \in H^1(M_q, \Sigma_q; \R)$ via Poincar\'e duality.